 One of the easiest ways to pull off the '70s patchwork trend is opting for a pair of jeans with a modern fit that will balance out the vintage feel.
-A prime example, Frame's suede-paneled bootcut jeans will allow you to embrace the resurgence in a bold way.
-For a subtler take, Saint Laurent's A-line midi skirt is a great investment piece for your closet that will last for seasons to come.
+A prime example, Reformation’s Cynthia Linen Patch High Rise Straight Jeans will allow you to embrace the resurgence in a bold way.
+For a subtler take, RE/DONE’s ‘70s High-Rise Patched Straight Jeans is a great investment piece for your closet that will last for seasons to come.
 As far as styling is concerned, keep the rest of the look pared-back to avoid skewing a little too retro.

 Fans of the classic skinny jean will love the updated slim style for 2021 just as much.
-Made to fall well below the ankle in a floor-skimming design, the trend looks just as good with boots as it does with ballet slippers (which are also making a comeback for the new year).
+Made to fall well below the ankle in a floor-skimming design, the trend looks just as good with boots as it does with ballet slippers.

 The updated flare silhouette is back this season with a slight twist.
 Designed with a more subtle bell shape, the trend made waves seasons before in an ankle-baring kick-flare length.
 For 2021, opt for the longer hem to balance your choice of chunky footwear.
-Ksubi's Kicker jeans come in a range of washes, all of which when paired with the flared cut, will work hard in your wardrobe.
-Try styling them with point-toe boots or heels to lift the hem for a polished finish.
+Try styling the silhouette with point-toe boots or heels to lift the hem for a polished finish.

 It's safe to say that Bella Hadid's off-duty style spearheaded a number of trends in 2020, including the resurgence of baggy-fit jeans.
-Tailored to pool at the feet, they're actually a lot easier to pull-off than you'd expect; REVICE's 'Baja' Cargo jeans are a great place to start.
+Tailored to pool at the feet, they're actually a lot easier to pull-off than you'd expect; Totême’s Loose Fit Denim Washed Blue are a great place to start.
 Take notes from the supermodel and pair yours with your favorite platform boots (or sneakers, if that's more your vibe) and chunky knitwear to get through the winter months in style.

 A full-length jumpsuit is a foolproof way to do a head-to-toe denim look.
 NSF's 'Amina' iteration mirrors a jean jacket and pants outfit in one single piece — saving you the trouble of finding two coordinating washes.
 For a more laid back approach, consider going with colored denim coveralls like the one worn by Irina Shayk running errands in New York City.
 Take notes from the model and invest in the indigo-wash version by DL1961 for a winter-friendly look.